 - Are you aiming to add subscribers to a newsletter?

 - Are you promoting a new product or service that you have developed?

 It is also important that you know the 5 W’s.
 You must know who, what, when, where and why.
 Once you know your purpose and the 5 W’s, you are ready to write.

-Two Major Components of a Press Release
+Elements of a Press Release

 Remember that in order to get anyone to read a press release you must first “grab their attention”.
 In short, the headline is the beacon to lead the way.
 It must be extremely capable of arousing interest.
 It should, of course, be bold type and the font should be larger than the body text.
 There should be a maximum number of characters of 80-125.
 Every word should be capitalized except “a”, “an”, “the”, or words that are three characters or less.

 Most journalists know that the basic format of a press release includes the five W’s.
 Who, when, what, where and why information must be the core of any news story.
 In a news story, these facts are included in a concise and clear way.
 Although many reporters may put the five W’s in the first few paragraphs to allow room for a lead that is catchy, it is best to include them all in the first paragraph and up front in your press release.

 Stephanie Burke of Highwire PR explains the reason for the five W’s in the first paragraph is: “Most people’s attention spans are incredibly short.
 It’s key to get the most important information at the top of the page; that way, the reader takes away a solid understanding of your news.”